DigitalPainting/DigitalPainting/Assets/Digital Painting/Docs/agents.md

 FIXME: When waypoint is set to an invalid location dragon spins around fast
 FIXME: When waypoint position is being set it appears to only be infront of the dragon, resulting in frequently invalid positions when near the edge of the terrain.
 FIXME: When visiting a POI it doesn't seem to be added to the VisitedThings list.
-FIXME: Create a Terrain Layer and have the agent use that instead of the default layer (so that the dragon doesn't land on buildings and the like)
 FIXME: Make the agent look at the target when it is set
 FIXME: Stop the agent looking at the target when it is unset (i.e. made null)
+FIXME: When in NavMesh mode the agent tries to climb up slopes that it can't climb.
+Have the controller make the agent jump or fly when this occurs (depending on the height of the slope)

 Replace the `BaseAgentController` on the Dragon with the `MalbersAIAgentController`.
 For this controller to work we will need a movement controller for our dragon.
 You can create one using the `Create -> Assets -> Wizards Code -> Agent` menu.